10 Snakes That Inhabit El Salvador

 Source: iNaturalist user Francisco Farriols Sarabia – CC BY 4.0

 The neotropical whipsnake (Masticophis mentovarius) is a lowland species, which dislikes dense jungles.
 They stick to open areas such as savannahs or thickets, near areas of dry forests or premontane moist forests.
-Rather than foggy mountains, they stick to elevations of 0-450 metres, occasionally straying to 1000m.
+Rather than foggy mountains, they stick to elevations of 0-450 metres, occasionally reaching as high as 1000m.

 4 Small-spotted cat-eyed snake